xconverge/spkelly/content/posts/wordclock.md

 This was a rushed project that actually turned out pretty well from the outside!
 It was based mostly on this instructable as the inspiration and reference

 First I went to office max and had 3 or 4 transparencies printed out with the pattern I wanted for the front.
-I wanted multiple copies so that when I put them all on top of eachother, the darkened black sections were truly opaque.
+I wanted multiple copies so that when I put them all on top of each other, the darkened black sections were truly opaque.

 ![](/wordclock/wordclock1.jpg)